Call for Shipboard Training Fellowships

 How to become a Training Partner

-This fellowship programme is open to early career scientists, technicians, postgraduate students (PhD or MSc) and Post-doctoral Fellows involved in oceanographic work at centres in developing countries and countries with economies in transition.
+This fellowship programme is open to early career scientists, technicians, postgraduate students (PhD or MSc) and Post-doctoral Fellows who are nationals of and involved in oceanographic work in developing countries .

 The fellowships generally provide for a one-month visit to the host institution prior to the cruise, participation in the cruise itself (usually between 2 and 6 weeks) and a further month at the host institution after the cruise.